vukovicluka/sheepai/backend/README.md

 # Hacker News Scraper Backend

-A Node.js backend server that scrapes The Hacker News, processes articles using Anthropic's Claude API, stores them in MongoDB, and provides a REST API with advanced features.
+A Node.js backend server that scrapes The Hacker News, processes articles using OpenAI API, stores them in MongoDB, and provides a REST API with advanced features.

 ## Features

 - **Web Scraping**: Automated scraping of The Hacker News using Cheerio
-- **AI Processing**: Article summarization and analysis using Anthropic Claude API
+- **AI Processing**: Article summarization and analysis using OpenAI API
 - **Automated Scheduling**: Daily article fetching using node-cron
 - **MongoDB Storage**: Persistent storage with duplicate detection
 - **REST API**: Full-featured API with pagination, filtering, search, and statistics